Metrist-Software/product-docs/vitepress/docs/monitors/metrist_sqs.md

     "name": "sqs",
     "run_type": "dll"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "WriteMessage",
-      "description": "This step attemps to write a message to a queue."
+    "description": "This step attempts to write a message to a queue."
-    },
-    {
+  }, {
     "check_logical_name": "ReadMessage",
-      "description": "This step attemps to retrieve a message created in a previous step."
+    "description": "This step attempts to retrieve a message created in a previous step."
-    }
-  ]
+  }]
 }
 ```